This policy applies to applications to begin study at the University of Leeds in the academic year 2023-24.

-The following local-level admissions policies are also in place to support this University policy.
-Those applying to the following departments should refer to both the local-level policy and the institutional policy:
+The following school-level admissions policies are also in place to support this University policy.
+Applicants to the following schools should refer to both policies:

 - School of Medicine Undergraduate Admissions Policy